-For its eighth year, ConnectiCon continued to build on its multi-fandom theme, and benefited greatly from expanded programing and better organized staff.
-Major events included a Sherlock Holmes themed masquerade, cosplay chess, Anime Unscripted, Anime Dating Game, FMV contest, and Mookie's beloved Death Match.
-Despite ConnectiCon's growth away from being an anime-specific convention, non-webcomic guests remained mostly anime-related and featured Pokémon voice actors Bill Rodgers and Michele Knotz.
-Overall, the staff was more knowledgeable regarding the locations and times of events, and in my personal experience, more professional than several yelling staffers from the previous year.
-However, the convention still experienced and mishandled several issues, including an unadvertised registration glitch and a masquerade that is often more about the staff wanting to perform their own skits than giving the attendees a place to shine.
-The event also suffers from the spread out nature of its location which makes attendees feel as if there is little going on at any one time.
-Although I enjoy hanging out with my friends at ConnectiCon, I oftentimes find myself bored or at a loss despite the convention's size as many events are not well advertised.
-ConnectiCon seems yet to hit it's stride, and hopefully the con continue to improve as it grows.
+ConnectiCon is a medium-sized multi-genre convention held annually in downtown Hartford, Connecticut.
+Unlike other major New England conventions which focus almost exclusively on Japanese anime and manga, ConnectiCon also caters to fans of science fiction, fantasy, comics, webcomics, and Western animation.
+For its eighth year, ConnectiCon continued to build on its multi-fandom theme, and benefited greatly from expanded programing and a more well-organized staff.
+Major events included a Sherlock Holmes-themed masquerade, cosplay chess, Anime Unscripted, Anime Dating Game, FMV contest, and Mookie's beloved Death Match.
+Despite ConnectiCon's move away from being an anime-specific convention, non-webcomic guests remained mostly anime-related and featured Pokémon voice actors Bill Rodgers and Michele Knotz.
+Overall, the staff was more knowledgeable regarding the locations and times of events and more professional than several yelling staffers from the previous year.
+However, the convention still mishandled several issues, including an unadvertised registration glitch and a masquerade that is often more about the staff wanting to perform their own skits than giving the attendees their moment to shine.
+The event also suffers from the spread-out nature of its venue which makes it feel as if there is very little going on at any one time.
+This leaves attendees often at a loss of things to do as many events are not well-advertised.
+ConnectiCon, despite its size, has not yet hit its stride, but hopefully the con will continue to improve as it grows.

 Sketch and Shiva's Weekend Breakdown